learning-zone/html-basics/README.md

     * Layout rendering engine **Webkit**.
     * JavaScript engine JavascriptCore i.e **Nitro**

-#### Q. Why html5 doctype does not have a DTD definition?

-* HTML5 is no longer based on SGML (Standard Generalized Markup Language) which actually requires a DTD for parsing/serializing, so we don't require a DTD anymore.

 #### Q. What does the lang attribute in html do?
 * Helps in styling pages by using them in css :lang() pseudo class Spelling and grammar checkers Languade detection by search engines

 #### Q. What is desktop first and mobile first design approach
 * Desktop first :